stormpath/stormpath-documentation/source/reference.rst

   **Description**

   In Stormpath, you control who may log in to an Application by associating (or 'mapping') one or more Account Stores to an Application.
+This mapping between an Application and an Account Store is represented by an Account Store Mapping resource.
 All of the user Accounts across all of an Application's assigned Account Stores form the Application's effective "user base": those Accounts that may log in to the Application.
 If no Account Stores are assigned to an Application, no Accounts will be able to log in to it.
 The following resources may be mapped as Account Stores:

   - Organization
   - Directory